AlgebraStudentCollab/course-notes/5th Semester/IAMU/Swift kurzgesagt.md

 - Optionals ensure that nil values are handled explicitly.
 - Memory is managed automatically.
 - Error handling allows controlled recovery from unexpected failures.

+#### quote
+_"Its combination of safety and speed make Swift an excellent choice for everything from “Hello, world!” to an entire operating system."_